Temporary Stay Permit ("Aufenthaltsgestattung")

 Distribution & Housing

 • When you register as an asylum seeker, the town in which you should live is also determined.
 This decision is not one made by the staff independently- it is an arrangement made by a computer system.
 This nation-wide computer system decides about your city of residence based on the available spots in different initial reception centres and the cities which are responsible for people from your home country.
 In principle, you cannot change this decision.
-If there is a solid reason why you need to live in a specific city (for example, because your ailing father lives there), seek help from a counselling centre- you can find one nearby on the Pro Asyl website.
+If there is a solid reason why you need to live in a specific city (for example, because your ailing father lives there), you can seek help from a counselling centre.
+You can find one nearby on the Pro Asyl website.

 • Asylum seekers receiving asylum seeker benefits are required to live in the city where they were initially sent in the distribution process, which means you cannot just move to another town while you still receive asylum seeker benefits.
-If there is a solid reason why you need to move to a specific city (for example, because your ailing father lives there), contact a counselling centre for advice - you can find one nearby on the websites of BAMF NAVI, MBE and JMD.
+If there is a solid reason why you need to move to a specific city (for example, because your ailing father lives there), you can contact a counselling centre for advice - you can find one nearby on the websites of BAMF NAVI, MBE and JMD.

 In some federal states, asylum seekers can, under certain circumstances (e.g. language skills, clear identification, work), leave the accommodation centre and look for a flat.
 Contact a counselling centre to learn if your federal state permits you to move to your own flat.
 Keep in mind that finding a flat is not easy in many cities in Germany.
 You can find out more about flat hunting in our chapter "Searching for a flat".